quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 x??

 #### Closed Figures
 Background context explaining closed figures.
-Closed figures represent periodic (not necessarily harmonic) oscillations where \((x, v)\) values repeat themselves over time due to a restorative force that leads to clockwise motion.
+Closed figures represent periodic (not necessarily harmonic) oscillations where $(x, v)$ values repeat themselves over time due to a restorative force that leads to clockwise motion.

 :p What are closed figures in phase space?
 ??x
 Closed figures in phase space describe periodic motions, where the state of the system repeats itself after a certain period.
 These oscillations occur due to a restorative force acting on the system and typically result in clockwise motion.
-The key feature is that \((x, v)\) values repeat themselves over time.
+The key feature is that $(x, v)$ values repeat themselves over time.

-Example: Consider a pendulum with a specific potential function \(V(x)\).
+Example: Consider a pendulum with a specific potential function $V(x)$.
 If this potential leads to periodic motion without necessarily being harmonic (i.e., simple harmonic), the trajectory of the system in phase space will trace out a closed figure.
 ```java
 // Pseudocode for simulating a closed orbit
 public class PendulumSimulation {